How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 • Those visitors are at least someone likely to take an action that helps your business

-If the page doesn’t meet either of these criteria, then getting rid of it when you launch the new site won’t actually affect your business …unless the page is providing you with another, more indirect benefit: generating authority.
+If the page doesn’t meet either of these criteria, then getting rid of it when you launch the new site won’t actually affect your business …unless the page is providing you with another, more indirect benefit: there are links to the page, therefore it supports your website’s Domain Authority.

-Next, let’s find the pages that have incoming links and make your website more authoritative in general.
+Next let’s find the pages that have incoming links to them.

-So finding and redirecting the pages with incoming links is important.
+So finding and preserving (or redirecting) the URLs that have been linked to from other websites is important.
 It’s good for SEO.
 It’s also good for referral traffic since you don’t want your website’s relaunch to break links around the internet.

 Again there are two places to find pages that have the most inbound links and authority: